 As soon as the programme comes out, go through it carefully - not in a nerdy way; just so you can choose your concerts and plan your ticketing strategy.
 If you're going as a one-off, then it's worth buying a seat.
 If you want to go on a more regular basis then it's more cost-effective to Prom, which means buying a standing ticket in the gallery or the arena.
 The gallery has the advantage that you can spread yourself out but the arena is much closer to the action.
-If you plan to go very often, you can get a season ticket in advance, guaranteeing entry to any Prom up to ten minutes before the start of the concert and potentially working out at less than £2.25 per concert.
-Otherwise, just turn up on the day, queue, and pay £5 for one of the 1,400 standing tickets.
+If you plan to go very often, you can get a season ticket in advance, guaranteeing entry to any Prom up to ten minutes before the start of the concert.
+Otherwise, just turn up on the day, queue, and pay £6 for one of the 1,400 standing tickets.

 This can be part of the fun or a necessary evil.
 The latest you can join the queue is 45 minutes before the start of the concert, when Prommers are admitted into the hall.
 The most sensible time to arrive, however, depends on who's playing.
 It's infuriating to wait in the queue, only to have the door shut in your face at the last minute due to high numbers.
 If it's likely to be a popular performance get there early, particularly if you want a good position in the hall.
 Stewards hand out raffle tickets, allowing people to leave the queue for up to half an hour and then reclaim their place.